JamesTheGiblet/Project-Text-to-CAD/README.md

 # Text to CAD Generator

 A web-based application that converts natural language descriptions into 3D CAD models.
-Simply describe what you want to create in plain English, and watch as your words transform into interactive 3D objects.
+Simply describe what you want to create, modify, and combine in plain English, and watch as your words transform into interactive 3D objects.
 This tool is the foundational design engine for the Iron Arm Exoskeleton project.

 🎯 Development Priority: Phase 0
 The Text to CAD Generator is the first and most critical phase of the Iron Arm development pipeline.
 The success of all subsequent mechanical and electronic phases depends on this tool.

-Project Ecosystem & Timeline

-The 8-week plan is structured as follows, with this tool enabling the entire workflow:

-* 📅 Weeks 1-2: Text to CAD Generator (THIS PROJECT)
-  * Output: Generates STL files for all mechanical parts.
-* 📅 Weeks 3-4: Iron Arm Phase 1* Mechanical Build
-  * Output: Validates physical design and ergonomics.
-* 📅 Week 5: Project PI Planner Development
-  * Output: Plans wiring and electronic layout.
-* 📅 Weeks 6-7: Iron Arm Phase 2* Electronics Integration
-  * Output: A fully functional exoskeleton prototype.

 🚀 Features

-* Natural Language Processing: Understands plain English descriptions of 3D objects.
-* Blueprint Confirmation: Generates a clear, human-readable "blueprint" of your design for approval before creating the final 3D model, ensuring accuracy.
-* Real-time 3D Visualization: Interactive Three.js-powered viewer.
+* **Advanced 3D Operations**: Full support for Constructive Solid Geometry (CSG) including `union`, `subtraction`, and `intersection`.
+* **Object Naming & Referencing**: Assign custom names to objects and refer to them in subsequent commands for precise modifications.
+* **Iterative Design Workflow**: Modify existing objects by changing their `color`, `position`, `rotation`, and `scale`.
+* **Intelligent Positioning**: Understands relational commands like `"on top of"`.
+* **Robust User Experience**: Features a persistent Undo/Redo stack, an interactive command history panel, and visual feedback (ghosting & loading indicators) for complex operations.
-* Multiple Shape Support: Cubes, spheres, cylinders, cones, and torus shapes.
+* **Expanded Shape Library**: Now includes `pyramids` in addition to cubes, spheres, cylinders, cones, and tori.
-* Color Recognition: Supports common color names (red, blue, green, etc.).
-* Dimension Parsing: Extracts measurements and proportions from text.
-* Interactive Controls: Mouse-based rotation, zooming, and panning.
+* **Real-time 3D Visualization**: Interactive Three.js-powered viewer with intuitive orbit controls.
-* STL Export: Export models for 3D printing.
+* **STL Export**: Export your final models for 3D printing or use in other CAD software.
-* Responsive Design: Modern UI with smooth animations.

 ⚡ Iron Arm Development Focus (Weeks 1-2)